Nopzen/dotfiles/README.md

 Personally I use Digitalocean :)

 _NB: This setup is to be tested on Window WSL 2.0 (Windows sub system for linux)_

+# 4 Software

+A small curated list of tools, used in this setup, some might come by default from Ubuntu

+1. `zsh` & `oh-my-zsh` for a more personalized terminal experience.
+2. `docker` for containerized application development.
+3. `terraform` running terraform command for to keep my infrastructure as code.
+4. `git` version control of code bases.
+5. `nodejs` preferred development stack.
+6. `htop` system monitoring.
+7. `tmux` terminal multiplexing.
+8. `VSCode` Code text editor.
+9. `vim` fast code editing and git dialogs.